 What put you on the path to your current role?

-What’s the most surprising or interesting thing that has happened with your work at AI2 recently?
+What’s the most surprising or interesting thing that happened with your work at AI2 recently?

 What are you looking forward to with your work this fall?

-One piece of advice you’d give an aspiring Young Investigator:
+One piece of advice you’d give an aspiring researcher:

 It is important to be cognizant about your priorities and evaluate periodically if you are aligned with them.
 This applies to choosing between research ideas to pursue or for maintaining work-life balance.

 What’s the most underrated activity or place in Seattle?

 I live on the Eastside — so some of my favorite spots are on the other side of the lake.
 Old Bellevue is a great area for a summer evening walk with many nice restaurants with outdoor seating.
 Houghton Beach Park in Kirkland is also one of my favorites.
 In Seattle, West Point Lighthouse is a nice little serene spot accessible from Discovery Park.